jutleys/Trimui-Smart-Tomato/README.md

 ## Systems 73 Total.
 ## Changelog v1.5.2

+*Added a new app to move the files to the new more user-friendly location

+*Added a new app to group and ungroup emulators: GB-GBC, WS-WSC and FC-SFC

+*Added a new app to remove .gitkeep files inside Roms folders, to avout cluttering the list

+*Added new filters to retroarch

 *Removed old Retroarch folder which could cause freezing in retroarch.

 *Removed game core files from Emus folders as now scrips point to .retroarch/cores resulting in a smaller file to download.